Refinishing Old Hardwood Floors

 Thank you for taking the time to read our guide on how to repair and refinish old wood floors.
 We did our best to cover the topic!
 Hope this guide has provided you with the knowledge and confidence to tackle your project and bring new life to your beautiful floors.

 Whether you choose to go the DIY route or call in the pros for hardwood floor refinishing services, we’re here to help you with every step of the way.
-Your old hardwood floors are a treasure, and with the right care, they can continue to be a stunning feature in your home for years to come.
+Your hardwood floors are a treasure, and with the right care, they can continue to be a stunning feature in your house for years to come.

 What should I do if my hardwood floor starts to show signs of wear after a few years?

-If this happens and your floor starts showing signs of wear after a few years, such as minor scratches or dullness, you can often refresh it with a simple buffing and recoating process.
-This involves lightly sanding the surface with a fine-grit sandpaper and applying a new coat of polyurethane.
-For deeper scratches or damage, spot repairs with wood filler and touch-up stain may be necessary.
-If the wear is extensive, you might consider a full refinishing process again.
-If your flooring had great imperfections or was damaged, you need to repair it first.
+If this happens and your floor in one room starts showing signs of wear after a few years, such as minor scratches or dullness, you can often refresh it with a simple buffing and recoating process.
+This involves lightly buffing the surface with a fine-grit sandpaper and applying a new coat of polyurethane.

 What is better for worn hardwood floors – polyurethane or tung oil?

-It depends on what you’re looking for in a finish.
-Polyurethane offers superior durability for the floors and long-lasting protection, making it ideal for high-traffic areas or floors that need to withstand heavy wear and tear.
-It creates a hard, glossy surface and requires minimal maintenance once applied.
-On the other hand, tung oil provides a more natural, matte finish of the floors that enhances the wood’s texture and grain.
-Oil is great for those who want to preserve the authentic, aged look of the wood, but it does require more frequent maintenance and reapplication.
+On the other hand, tung oil provides a more natural, matte finish to the hardwood floors that enhance the texture and grain.
+Oil is great for those who want to preserve the authentic, aged look, but it does require more frequent maintenance and reapplication.

 Overall rating